 Your team is a mirror of you.
 Dynamic leader, dynamic team.
 Lazy leader, lazy team.
 In this short real estate leadership session, real estate sales trainer Gary Pittard discusses the importance of leadership skill and its effect on team performance.

 You can be busy and yet not accomplish very much.
 Being busy does not mean being productive.
 In this short sales session real estate sales trainer, Gary Pittard, highlights the important activities that get results and advises that they be performed at the expense of lesser-urgent tasks.
-Time management gives you the opportunity to accomplish more in less time, giving you more leisure time too.
+Time management gives you the opportunity to accomplish . . . more →

 I fear that our school days did not equip us with a healthy respect for failure and its role in the pursuit of success.